bughish/waitrose_survey_batch/README.md

 =====================
 Or BebySteps into Watir-WebDrive for dummies in 42 simple easy steps!

+Firefox Ver 20.X is not curentlly supported.
+Use 19.X instead - has more flavour...

 www.waitrosecares.com - survey helper, having array of batch receipts and userdata as input Will complete number of survey cycles for the user based on the number of receipts in array.